marciliocn/void-installer/README.md

 ### CHANGELOG
 #### 202001.03
 - Added audio group in user creation script
+- Added update mirror for new installation (the same choosen to install)
 - Include Uncomplicated Firewall (ufw)
 #### 202001.02
 - Remove TTYs from 3 to 6